adamcumiskey/Vine/README.md

 ![Uncoordinated 3](images/uncoordinated_3.png)
 The modal view controller is dismissed, but the Child Coordinator still holds a reference to it.
 ![Uncoordinated 4](images/uncoordinated_4.png)

-**Vine** takes the opinion that it's better to rely on the navigation hierarchy to manage memory automatically.
+Now both the Child Coordinator and the view controllers it references are stuck in memory until the parent deallocates.

-Each **Vine** can operate independently, allowing them to modify the navigation stack without risk of memory leaks.
+**Vine** takes the opinion that it's better to rely on the navigation hierarchy to drive memory management.
-Additionally, you don't need to worry about using UIKit navigation methods directly in a view controller.
+Not only does this reduce implementation overhead, it also makes it easy to integrate Vine into existing projects.
-Clean architectures are great but sometimes you just gotta dismiss a modal.
+Creating and presenting a Vine powered view controller is the same process as presenting a normal view controller, and any part of your app can dismiss it without knowing out how to tear it down.

 ## Installation